reactioncommerce/reaction/packages/reaction-core/docs/analyticsEvents.md

 }
 ```

-### Instagram External Link Click
+### googleplus External Link Click

-A user clicks on the Instagram icon footer link.
+A user clicks on the googleplus icon footer link.

 **Example of data captured:**